Dan Muller (basketball): Biography

 In 2012, Muller was hired as the head coach at his alma mater, Illinois State.
 In his first season, the team posted a 18–15 record and finished 6th in the MVC standings.
 In 2013-14, they earned a bid to the College Basketball Invitational (CBI), where they advanced to the semifinals before losing to Siena.
 During the 2014-15 season, the Redbirds finished with a 22–13 record, and made it to the second round of the NIT tournament.
 Muller's most successful season with the team came in 2016–17, as they went nearly undefeated in conference play (17–1) and finished with a school-record 28 wins (28–7).
 However, they were unable to secure an automatic NCAA tournament bid, as they fell to No. 21 Wichita State in the MVC Tournament Final.
 Muller was named MVC Coach of the Year following the season.

 In April 2018, Muller agreed to a 5–year contract extension to remain as head coach of the Redbirds.
 Despite the extension, the team was unable to sustain their previous success under Muller, as they suffered consecutive losing seasons in 2019–20 and 2020–21 for the first time since 2005–06 and 2006–07.
 He returned for the 2021–22 season, but the Redbirds struggled to a 11–15 overall record and 4–9 mark in MVC play by mid-February.

 On February 13, 2022, ISU announced that Muller would be dismissed as head coach following the season, but that he would stay in his position for the remainder of the 2021–22 season at his players' request.
 However, the next day, he announced that he was stepping down effective immediately, as he was concerned his presence with the team would become a distraction.
 Muller received a $1 million buyout for the remaining two years on his contract.
 Following his departure, associate head coach Brian Jones was named as the interim HC for the rest of the season.

+In July, 2022 he started Dan Muller Executive Coaching.

+Beginning with the 2023–24 season, he commenced working as a basketball analyst for the Missouri Valley Conference Television Network.